 Care for Cold Damaged Plants

-For fruiting plants, such as blueberries, strawberries and fruit trees, it will be a wait and see game to determine fruit loss.
-It is likely with the cold temperatures we had that fruit loss did occur this year.
+For fruiting plants, such as blueberries, strawberries and fruit trees, it will be a wait and see game to determine if any fruit loss occurred.
 Many fruiting plants see damage when temperatures are at 30 to upper 20’s.
 However, blueberries and strawberries do not open all their blossoms at once, so you may lose some flowers (and potential fruit) but more flowers could open in coming weeks.
 Fruit trees see a very limited crop when temperatures dip down to 25 degrees.
 Temperatures in upper 20s cause some blossom loss and could actually be helpful to trees that set many more fruits than they can support, by naturally thinning the fruit.

-If you got excited with the warm weather and planted summer annual vegetables (such as tomatoes and peppers) and flowers outside too early, they would not have survived last week’s cold snap without any protection.
+If you got excited with the warm weather and planted summer annual vegetables (such as tomatoes and peppers) and flowers outside too early, they probably would not have survived cold temperatures without any protection.
 If these types of plants were not protected, they will need to be removed and replanted.
-Wait to plant these summer vegetables and flowers until at least after April 15th, which is the average last spring frost date.
+Wait to plant these summer vegetables and flowers until at least after April 15th, which is past the average last spring frost date.

 Lastly, let this be an opportunity for home gardeners to go ahead and plan for next year.
-Having a late spring freeze or early warm temperatures in late winter does occur on occasion in Eastern North Carolina.
+Having a late spring freeze or early warm temperatures in late winter does typically occur in Eastern North Carolina.
 We often wait until the last minute and scrabble to find ways to protect our plants.
 Instead, start now in preparing and storing what you would need to protect plants for future late freeze events.
-Row covers or cold protection covers can be found through gardening supply companies online and in our area.
-Having this on-hand will provide protection from cold damage in the future.
+Row covers or cold protection covers can be found through gardening supply companies online, agriculture supply stores, and garden centers.
+Having this on-hand will provide protection from cold damage in the future as reduce the worry when we have those late winter, early spring cold temperatures.